4d/docs/website/translated_docs/es/FormObjects/listbox_overview.md

-## Object arrays in columns (4D View Pro)
+## Arrays objetos en las columnas (4D View Pro)

 List box columns can handle object arrays.
 Since object arrays can contain different kinds of data, this powerful new feature allows you to mix different input types in the rows of a single column, and display various widgets as well.
 For example, you could insert a text input in the first row, a check box in the second, and a drop-down list in the third.
 Object arrays also provide access to new kinds of widgets, such as buttons or color pickers.

 The following list box was designed using an object array:

 ![](assets/en/FormObjects/listbox_column_objectArray.png)
-> **Note about Licensing**: The ability to use object arrays in list boxes is a first step to the upcoming "4D View Pro" tool that will progressively replace the 4D View plug-in.
-Using this feature requires you to have a valid 4D View license.
-For more information, please refer to the 4D Web site.
+> **Nota sobre las licencias**: la posibilidad de utilizar arrays de objetos en los list boxes es un primer paso para la próxima herramienta "4D View Pro" que sustituirá progresivamente al plug-in 4D View.
+El uso de esta funcionalidad requiere tener una licencia válida de 4D View.
+Para más información, consulte el sitio Web de 4D.

 ### Configuring an object array column